nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/deshawns-setup.md

 1. Use [this](https://github.com/nss-group-projects/dotnet-deshawns-react) template to create your own repo, and clone it locally
 1. the React app is in a folder called `client`.
 Navigate to that directory and run `npm install`
 1. Start the API with the VS Code debugger.
-1. in the `client` directory, run `npm start` to start the React App.
+1. in the `client` directory, run `npm run dev` to start the React App.
 1. Explore the codebase to see what is there.
 Pay particular attention to `index.jsx`, `apiManager.js`, and `App.jsx`.
 Write down any questions you have so that you can ask a colleague or your instructors.

 ## Proxy Settings